Kamianets-Podilskyi: Soviet rule after 1944

+In 1946 Kamianets-Podilskyi Castle received the status of a monument of all-Union importance.
+In 1954-1955 restoration works were performed on the old city hall.

-In 1986, the population of the city reached 100,000 people, according to this indicator, Kamianets moved from the category of medium to large cities.
+In 1986, the population of the city reached 100,000 people; according to this indicator, Kamianets moved from the category of medium to large cities.

-In 1989, the Cultural Landscape of Canyon in Kamenets-Podilsk was listed on the Tentative List of World Heritage Sites in Ukraine.
+In 1989, the Cultural Landscape of the Canyon in Kamianets-Podilskyi was listed on the Tentative List of World Heritage Sites in Ukraine.

+On 16 July 1990, the new Ukrainian parliament adopted a declaration of sovereignty.
 On 16 October 1990, a rally was held in the city in support of the students of Kyiv, who announced a hunger strike as a sign of protest against the government's policies.
 In the central square of the city, the demands of the students to the Verkhovna Rada of the Ukrainian SSR regarding the adoption of laws on local self-government and the non-signing of the Union Treaty, and to the City Council regarding the raising of the blue-yellow flag were approved.
-On 16 October the presidium of the city council satisfied the students' demand and was the first in Khmelnytskyi to raise the national flag.
+On 16 October the presidium of the city council satisfied the students' demand and was the first in Khmelnytskyi Oblast to raise the national flag.

+On 16 January 1991, Pope John Paul II re-established the Diocese of Kamianets-Podilskyi, which was dissolved under Soviet rule.